itsthomthomob/pinpoint-engine/README.md

 5. In Visual Studio, set the PinpointEngine project as the default start-up project
 6. Make sure run-mode (solution-configuration) is set on Debug, 64x
 7. Click on "Local Windows Debugger", wait for VS to compile and enjoy!

+## Troubleshooting
+- Remember that the `build` directory is in the .gitignore, so use cmake to build the directory again for new clones

 ## Special Thanks
 Thank you to reddit user 0xIsho for providng an awesome template for OpenGL projects.
 Original template can be found [here](https://gitlab.com/0xIsho/BasicGL).